LSEC Fellowships for Undergraduate and Graduate Students

 (Contacts: Teddy Seidenfeld or Kevin Zollman)

-• Imprecise Probabilities and values.
+- Imprecise Probabilities and values.
 The relevant information used in most real decision problems tends to be scarce, vague or even sometimes conflicting.
 By the same token preferences may also be incomplete.
 There are nevertheless well known theories of decision that can be applied to situations of this kind where both probabilities and value are imprecise.
 There is preliminary evidence (gathered through experiments carried by some of our faculty and students) that these theories can accommodate recalcitrant empirical evidence (like the so-called two-color Ellsberg’s paradox).
-Extensions of this work for non-binary choices in three color Ellsberg situations (as well as real-life versions of these situations) are planned for Spring and Fall 2010.
-Work includes the design of the experimental set-up, data-analysis, and the development of software.
+Extensions of this work for non-binary choices in three color Ellsberg situations (as well as real-life versions of these situations) include the design of the experimental set-up, data-analysis, and the development of software.